St John Plessington Catholic College

 KS3

-At SJP, we follow the Key Stage 3 National Curriculum, which equips our students with the knowledge, skills and attributes to become confident and proficient life-long learners.
-Not only does our curriculum provide a solid foundation for progression to Key Stage 4, it offers our students a wide range of opportunities to develop a real love of learning.
+At St John Plessington, we follow the Key Stage 3 National Curriculum, which equips our students with the knowledge, skills and attributes to become confident and proficient life-long learners.
+Not only does our curriculum provide a solid foundation for progression to Key Stage 4, it is ambitious, it offers our students a wide range of opportunities to develop a real love of learning.
 There are a range of enrichment opportunities and a very strong focus on acquisition and mastery of the key skills of literacy and numeracy.
 We follow the RSHE and PSHE Diocese approved programmes of study.
 Our curriculum actively promotes the spiritual, moral, social and cultural development of our students.
-In addition, our students gain a clear understanding of the fundamental British values of democracy, rule of law, individual liberty and mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.
+In addition, our students gain a clear understanding of the fundamental British values of: democracy; rule of law; individual liberty and mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.
+Our Key Stage 3 curriculum remains as broad and balanced for the entirety of Year 7 to 9.

 The curriculum includes: